 Voicey stores minimal data locally on your Mac:

-- AI Models — Downloaded Whisper models for transcription
+- AI Models — Downloaded Qwen3 ASR models for transcription

-- Preferences — Your settings (hotkey, selected model, UI preferences)
+- Preferences — Your settings (hotkey, selected model, UI preferences, spelling and context options)

 Voicey does not store your transcriptions.
 Text goes directly to your clipboard and is not saved by the app.